 For More Information about the Individual and Group Merit Badge College classes we offer please click on the link above.

 Show the magnitude of the influence Scouting has had on individuals, families, communities, countries, and the world.

 Communicate the continuing significance of Scouting’s historical values and principles to present and future generations.

 Promote World Peace by acknowledging and demonstrating the similarities of youth in every country and culture.

 Disseminate the inspirational stories of individuals whose lives have been impacted and changed by the Scouting program and its timeless ideals and values.

 Be the foremost repository of International Scouting memorabilia.

 Both International postcards and Scout Camp postcards are being added all the time.
 Some are very old, some are not so old.
-You'll enjoy seeing early scenes, scout portraits and more.
-Stop in at postcards (postcards is part of Exhibits) to see scouting history.
+You'll enjoy seeing early scenes, scout portraits, and more.
+Stop in at postcards (postcards are part of Exhibits) to see scouting history.

-If you have any other questions about scout memorabilia, please contact James Arriola (firstname.lastname@example.org), the museum's curator.
+If you have any other questions about scout memorabilia, please contact Alex Bennett (firstname.lastname@example.org), the museum's curator.